-Where you aware that more than 50 percent of your home’s energy costs are linked to heating and cooling?
-That’s why it’s essential to have an energy-efficient HVAC system.
+Where you aware that more than 50 percent of your home’s energy costs are from your heating and cooling?
+This is the reason why it’s critical to secure an energy-efficient HVAC system.

-Furnace efficiency standards were last revised to 80 AFUE in 2015.
-AFUE, or annualized fuel utilization efficiency, determines how effective your furnace is at changing natural gas into heat.
-An 80 AFUE rating means your furnace will waste about 20% of the fuel it uses while producing heat.
+Furnace efficiency standards were last revised to an Annual Fuel Utilization Efficiency (AFUE) rating of 80% in 2015.
+This rating system calculates how effective your furnace is at converting natural gas into heat.
+An AFUE rating of 80% means your furnace loses about 20% of the fuel it uses while generating heat.

-In 2022, President Biden offered new energy-efficiency standards for residential gas furnaces that would greatly reduce emissions, save consumers money and encourage sustainability.
+In 2022, the Biden Administration devised new energy-efficiency standards for residential gas furnaces that would significantly lower emissions, save consumers money and encourage sustainability.

 - Save Americans $1.9 billion annually.

-So, what does all of this mean for your existing furnace in 2023?
-As of this writing, very little, as the proposed rule wouldn’t go into effect until 2029 at the earliest and will not affect furnaces that are already in use.
+Considering these guidelines, you might be asking yourself what does that mean for my existing furnace?
+As of now, not much, as the proposed rule won't go into effect until 2029 at the earliest and does not affect furnaces that are already in use.

-But if you’re going to be needing furnace replacement in New Castle soon, highly energy-efficient furnaces are already available.
-Learn how these furnaces can save dollars each month off your energy bills.
+But if you need furnace replacement in soon, highly energy-efficient furnaces are already available.
+Find out how these furnaces can save you money on your utility bills.

 Guide to Condensing Furnaces